-- 15. Under the terms of the Plan, Delphi was designated as the Plan Administrator.

-Delphi, in turn, delegated the functional responsibilities as Plan Administrator to its Executive authority to carry out such of its responsibilities as it deems appropriate in order to carry out the proper and effective administration of this Program to the extent permitted by ERISA."
-SeeDelphi Retirement Program for Salaried Employees § 14.
-The individual members of the
+15. Under the terms of the Plan, Delphi was designated as the Plan Administrator.
+Delphi, in turn, delegated the functional responsibilities as Plan Administrator to its Executive Committee, stating that "the Executive Committee of the Corporation's Board of Directors is the Named Fiduciary with respect to this Program.
+The Executive Committee may delegate authority to carry out such of its responsibilities as it deems appropriate in order to carry out the proper and effective administration of this Program to the extent permitted by ERISA."
+See Delphi Retirement Program for Salaried Employees § 14.
+The individual members of the Executive Committee are, accordingly, the "persons" identified as Plan Administrator under 29 U.S.C. § 1002(16)(a)(1), and serve as individual fiduciaries under 29 U.S.C. § 1002(21)(A).1